ashish-patra99/opentext_home_task/README.md

-# debricked_rule_engine
-This application built in php symfony framework and can call debricked APIs to upload and scan dependency files
 # Debricked Rule Engine

 This application is built using the PHP Symfony framework and integrates with Debricked APIs to upload and scan dependency files.